 We have been working to make the financial services industry a better place for investors since 1979.
-Today, we apply that experience in helping over 135,000 clients around the world reach their long-term goals.\ Led by founder Ken Fisher, the Investment Policy Committee-the primary decision-makers for your portfolio-has over 150 combined years of industry experience.
-Moreover, Fisher Investments was recognised in Financial Times' Top 300 US-based Registered Investment Advisers for seven straight years-most recently in 2020.
-2020 marked the seventh and final annual FT 300 list, which aimed to recognise the industry's elite investment adviser firms in the United States.\\
+Today, we apply that experience in helping more than 150,000 clients around the world reach their long-term goals.\ Led by founder Ken Fisher, Fisher Investments' Investment Policy Committee-the primary decision-makers for your portfolio-has 150+ combined years of industry experience.